elpablo/Design-Pattern-Book/README.md

 ## How to compile the C++ sources:

-To compile the sources you need first the CMake tool ( that you can download from here: https://www.cmake.org/download ) which will configure the Makefile depending on your OS platform.
+To compile the sources you need first the CMake tool ( https://www.cmake.org/download ) which will configure the Makefile depending on your OS platform.

 If you are new to CMake I suggest you to take a look at it on its documentation's pages.
 Otherwise, assign the sources and build directories to the CMake GUI and configure it.